 We managed to put 2500+ hours on that new generator by the time I went home.
 It was 500 hours over due for exchange itself – well beyond overhaul time.
 I topped off the oil every other day and changed the oil in between.
 Also, I removed and cleaned the sparks plugs every day, without fail.
 The generator was using enough oil during each 12 hour shift that the spark plugs would start to foul near the end of the 12 hour grind.
 It would just make it through the night.

 During the one time that the Commander of the 25th Infantry Division Artillery visited us (a full-bird colonel), he asked us if we needed anything.
 I piped up and mentioned that we sure could use a new generator.
 We never got it.
 Thanks for nothing, boss.
 One more reason I loved our intrepid leaders.
 What a screwed up war.

-I got out my tool kit and started looking over the Green Beret’s generator.
+I got out my tool kit and started looking over the Advisory team’s generator.
 It didn’t take long to locate the problem.
 Someone had grossly mis-adjusted the dual ignition points, rendering the ignition dead.
 After a few adjustments, I had the generator singing away.
-Now that the Green Berets convenience generator was working, we all got to watch their little B&W TV in the evening.
+Now that the Advisory Team’s convenience generator was working, we all got to watch their little B&W TV in the evening.
 Tuned into AFVN (Armed Forces Vietnam Network), we enjoyed Laugh-In several evenings a week.
 It was really a hoot to be able to watch TV way out in the sticks.
 We’d crowd into a small bunker and mostly forget about the war for 30 minutes.
 After the show ended, someone would turn on the single light bulb hanging from a post, only to reveal hundreds of cockroaches on the floor and coming out of the cracks in the sandbags.
 It was as if the strange light from the little TV attracted them.
 But no matter, Laugh-In was a nice break from reality.